National Blue Alert Act of 2013: House

 Rep. Michael Grimm (R-NY) introduced the National Blue Alert Act of 2013 on January 4, 2013.
 It was referred to the United States House Committee on the Judiciary.
 On January 25, 2013, it was referred to the United States House Judiciary Subcommittee on Crime, Terrorism, Homeland Security and Investigations.
 The bill was reported by the House Judiciary Committee on May 7, 2013.
 On May 10, 2013, the bill had 14 co-sponsors - 8 Democrats and 6 Republicans.
 It passed the House on May 15, 2013 in Roll Call Vote 144: 406–2.

 Debate

 The National Association of Police Organizations, a lobbying group for American police organizations, wrote a letter to Rep. Michael Grimm in support of the National Blue Alert Act of 2013.
 In the letter, the organization's president argued that "creating a nationwide system to respond to criminal action against law enforcement officers will advance safety and improve communications across the law enforcement community".

 The Federal Law Enforcement Officers Association endorsed and backed a reintroduction of the proposal in 2015.

 State actions

 After President Barack Obama signed the bill in May 2015, 27 states had blue alerts as of December 2023, according to the Center for Missing Persons.

+Emergency Alert System activation

+In 2017, Blue Alerts became an official Emergency Alert System alert that could be sent out on NOAA Weather Radios, televisions, and radio stations.